stevenranney/AnglerCreelSurveySimulation/README.md

 A 'walk through' of the package is available at [Steven-Ranney.com](http://www.steven-ranney.com/creelSurveys)

-Install `AnglerCreelSurveySimulation` with
+Install the stable version of `AnglerCreelSurveySimulation` from CRAN with
 ```r
 install.packages("AnglerCreelSurveySimulation")
 ```

-Install `AnglerCreelSurveySimulation` from GitHub with the following code:
+Install the un-stable testing version of `AnglerCreelSurveySimulation` from GitHub with the following code:
 ```r
 devtools::install_github("stevenranney/AnglerCreelSurveySimulation")
 ```

 Additional information:
 * `meanTripLength` and `catchRate` are estimated from the `gamma` distribution